-In order to meet increasing technical demands on small gas turbine engines, we investigate the use of low aspect ratio blades for which the influence of secondary flow losses on the turbine stage efficiency is very large, especially for the highpressure turbine (HPT).
+In order to meet increasing technical demands on small gas turbine engines, we investigate the use of low-aspect-ratio (AR) blades for which the influence of secondary flow losses on the turbine stage efficiency is very large, especially for the highpressure turbine (HPT).
 A lot of literature that is concerned with the secondary flow mechanisms has been published so far.
-Some models for the spatial secondary flow have been obtained from flow visualization, e.g., Klein [2], Langston et al. [3, 4], Sieverding et al. [5], Sonoda [6], and Wang et at.
-[7].
+Some models for the spatial secondary flow have been obtained from flow visualization, e.g., Klein [1], Langston et al. [2,3], Sieverding and Van den Bosch [4], Sonoda [5], and Wang et al. [6].
 These models are almost all based on low speed and especially on linear cascades.
-As an example, Fig. 1 shows the author's result obtained with low speed for a linear cascade, i.e., a high aspect ratio turbine cascade.
-It is well known that the transverse (circumferential) static pressure gradient from PS to SS plays an important role.
+As an example, Fig. 1 shows the author's result obtained with low speed for a linear cascade, i.e., a high-AR turbine cascade.
+It is well known that the transverse (circumferential) static pressure gradient from pressure surface (PS) to suction surface (SS) plays an important role.
 The basic behavior of the vortex motion in Fig. 1 agrees with the previously reported results.
-Furthermore, according to the total pressure measurement downstream of the TE, the losses related to the horseshoe vortices: Hp and Hs are smaller than the loss related to the vortex IV.

-However, from an engineering point of view the following question must be raised: Is the secondary flow model obtained from the linear cascade (high aspect-ratio) still applicable to an annular low-aspect ratio high speed cascade, especially for an ultra low aspect ratio annular transonic turbine IGV cascade?
+Furthermore, according to the total pressure measurement downstream of the trailing edge (TE), the losses related to the horseshoe vortices: $H_p$ and $H_s$ are smaller than the loss related to the vortex IV.
+However, from an engineering point of view the following question must be raised: Is the secondary flow model obtained from the linear cascade (high aspect ratio) still applicable to an annular low-AR high speed cascade, especially for an ultralow-AR annular transonic turbine inlet guide vane (IGV) cascade?

-Regarding the secondary flow control technique, airfoil lean and/or bowed stacking has been used especially in a lowpressure turbine for large/mid-size engines.
-Another important method for secondary flow reduction is endwall contouring.
+Regarding the secondary flow control technique, airfoil lean

+and/or bowed stacking has been used especially in a low-pressure turbine for large-midsize engines.
+Another important method for secondary flow reduction is end wall contouring.
 There are two contouring types: with and without axis symmetry.

-In this research, we focus on the axisymmetric contouring, because it is relatively simple and leads to a lower manufacturing cost than the non-axisymmetric type.
+In this research, we focus on the axisymmetric contouring because it is relatively simple and leads to a lower manufacturing cost than the nonaxisymmetric type.

-Deich et al. [8] reported an optimal contraction ratio as a function of the aspect ratio.
-Ewen et al. [9] incorporated a tip contouring in the stator of a single-stage research turbine.
+Deich et al. [7] reported an optimal contraction ratio as a function of the AR.
+Ewen et al. [8] incorporated a tip contouring in the stator of a single-stage research turbine.
 They pointed out the importance of improved rotor inlet flow conditions.
-Morris et al. [10] showed a large reduction in the total pressure loss in the half span adjacent to the flat wall, and no change around the contouring side in their plain cascade.
-Kopper et al. [11] tested a linear cascade of turbine vanes with and without endwall contouring.
-The aerodynamic loading was reduced around the frontal part of the vane and the point of minimum pressure was moved closer to the TE.
-The adverse pressure gradient from the point of minimum pressure to the TE was reduced for the flat wall, but was increased for the endwall contouring.
+Morris and Hoare [9] showed a large reduction in the total pressure loss in the half span adjacent to the flat wall and no change around the contouring side in their plain cascade.
+Kopper et al. [10] tested a linear cascade of turbine vanes with and without end wall contouring.
+The aerodynamic loading was reduced around the frontal part of the vane, and the point of minimum pressure was moved closer to the TE.
+The adverse pressure gradient from the point of minimum pressure to the TE was reduced for the flat wall, but was increased for the end wall contouring.
 The mass averaged data showed that the contouring reduced the overall loss by 17% compared to the parallel walls.
 The most significant loss reduction occurred at the planar wall.